Please note that since writing this blog post, Da Noi has closed down

 No wonder, then, that the weekend before last I went to an Italian restaurant, followed by a French restaurant the next night.
 Decadent, yes, but my sister-in-law tells her friends that I’m living the sex-and-the-city lifestyle, and who am I to damage an extravagant reputation?

 ‘Da Noi’ (by us) was the welcoming name of the Italian I’d recently discovered on the Haarlemmerdijk, recommended to me by my top-floor neighbour.
 We hadn’t booked, so we were pleased to find a table without waiting.
 We were offered a drink but there was no wine list, so the Boy (sorry, closest I could find to my guru’s ‘the Blonde’) jokingly pointed to one of the bottles of Chianti standing on the shelf next to us.
 It was promptly opened and poured, before we had time to think – let alone enquire – about how much it might set us back.
 The waitress (who, we later realised, was dressed as a chef – which could explain a lot) asked if we’d like the antipasti.
 From the other side of the room – over the heads of a few other diners – she described what it involved, at which point the Boy decided to pass.
 Feeling a little disconcerted by the apparent lack of menu, wine list or prices, I tentatively asked for an explanation of how the meal was going to work.
 ‘It’s ok,’ we were reassured patronisingly, ‘I’ve worked here for four years; I’m used to being patient with people.’
 I instantly felt both stupid and outraged.
 I understand the Italian concept: mixed antipasti; primi, usually some form of pasta; secondi, meat or fish; I rarely make it through to the dolce.
-I’ve eaten food from set menus; I’ve eaten in restaurants with no menus and no idea of what’s coming next;
+I’ve eaten food from set menus; I’ve eaten in restaurants with no menus and no idea of what’s coming next; I’ve even thrown an unsuspecting Chinese man out of his own kitchen in a rural rice-growing village in southern China in a desperate bid to score dinner for myself and my travelling companion.
+When it comes to unexpected eating situations, I’d say I’m pretty experienced.
+When in Rome, and all that… But equally, when in Amsterdam, I do as the Amsterdammers, and I’d be prepared to put money on the fact that the average cosmopolitan city diner would at least appreciate some kind of explanation of the ‘system’ of a restaurant if no menu were forthcoming.
+Moreover, they have a right to know how much it’s going to cost them, without getting that ‘if you have to ask, you can’t afford it’ feeling.

 The shrimp pasta, when it came however, was fresh, tasty and well-proportioned.
 The bream was also fresh and well-cooked, served simply with salad and rosemary roast potatoes.
 By this time, the stroppy waitress had either walked out or been sent back to the kitchen for upsetting the customers, as the second half of the meal was made considerably more pleasant by the friendly and far less condescending waitress who replaced her.
 Her raven-haired Italian good looks may have also scored her a point or two with the Boy.
 The meal set us back the best part of €50 each, which felt like a lot of money to pay for something of which we didn’t know the cost before we signed up to it.
 Admittedly, we could’ve asked, but the service was scary enough as it was without admitting to financial weakness.